Winter Fun in Detroit Lakes

 Notable Events: Check out the Detroit Mountain website for upcoming events!

 Maplelag Resort: Some of the Best Cross-Country Skiing in the Country

 Known across the country for their cross-country ski trails and home-baked cookies, Maplelag Resort is a winter outdoor enthusiast’s dream!
 Play outside as long as your heart desires with 70 km of trails for skiing, fat-tire biking and snowshoeing.
 Maplelag offers 60 km of groomed trails for skate and classic skiing.
 Fat-tire biking enthusiasts can bring their bikes to enjoy 15 km of trails.
 Feeling adventurous?
 Explore Maplelag’s ungroomed snowy acres with your own snowshoes or rent from the resort.
-Check back for latest COVID protocol updates.

 Other outdoor activities at Maplelag include:

 - Ice fishing (must bring your own equipment)

 Get the latest trail reports at Maplelag Resort and lodging in 12 units including two restored cabooses.
 Enjoy leisure evenings star gazing, making snow angels, reading a good book or putting together a brain-teasing puzzle.